aly43/CS1660CourseProject/README.md

 Display the returned results of term search and Top-N in Jtable   Yes

+Known issues: gui closes on SearchTerm.
+Search MapReduce takes about 45 minutes to run, but the output is there.

+Variables that need to be replaced: projectId, bucketName, cluster, project, region...

-This project uses Docker and Mavin and Hadoop MapReduce Dependencies
+This project uses Docker and Maven and Hadoop MapReduce Dependencies On Docker Hub : pull the maven image

 To authenticate your GCP Storage, create a credentials.json and replace within the main method of App.java https://cloud.google.com/iam/docs/creating-managing-service-account-keys